Planning-Inspectorate/back-office/README.md

 ## Style guide

-The codebase has README.md file in all relevant folder that explain what is the purpose or any other guidelines to follow.
+The codebase has README.md files in all relevant folder that explain what is the purpose or any other guidelines to follow.

 ## Licensing